 ABOUT THE ROJAVA REVOLUTION

-For over three years, since the onset of conflict in Syria, the Kurdish people in the north of the country have been involved in a fierce resistance to jihadist groups, including Jabhat al-Nusra and ISIS.
+Since the onset of conflict in Syria, the Kurdish people in the north of the country have been involved in a fierce resistance to jihadist groups, including Jabhat al-Nusra and ISIS.
 While the world turned away, the latter were encouraged to take part in the overthrow of the Assad government and were given training, funding, logistical support and arms from various regional and international powers with vested interests in the region, including the US, Turkey, Saudi Arabia and Qatar.
 Indeed, ISIS owes its origins to US interventions in Iraq.
-Its fighters are openly entering Syria across the Turkish border.
+Its fighters openly entered Syria across the Turkish border.

-We believe that self-determination and self-defence are key principles for the liberation from imperialism, capitalism and patriarchy.
-Kurdish women in Rojava, the newly autonomous Kurdish region of northern Syria, are embodying these principles in their resistance to ISIS.
+We believe that self-determination and self-defence are key principles for liberation from imperialism, capitalism and patriarchy.
+Women in the Democratic Federation of Northern Syria, sometimes known as Rojava, a newly autonomous region of northern Syria, are embodying these principles in their resistance to ISIS.
 However, this didn’t appear from nowhere: the Kurdish Women’s Movement has been developed over two decades amidst the Kurdish struggle for liberation, and has pushed women to the forefront in the fight against oppression and discrimination.
-They make up 50% of the fighting forces and over 40% of elected representatives in Rojava, and within their political parties in Syrian and Turkish Kurdistan.
+The grass roots democratic structures now include all ethnicities in the region and actively challenge sectarianism.
+Women make up 50% of the fighting forces and over 40% of elected representatives in Rojava, and within their political parties in Syrian and Turkish Kurdistan.
 Jineology (the science of women) sees gender equality as integral to democracy and freedom for all of society; that to capitalism and statism, the liberation of women is essential.
 The social contract of Rojava, which is the region’s constitutional document, “guarantees equality…in all walks of public and private life”; makes the co-chair system (one man and one woman as joint chairs of any political or civic body) legally binding; and prohibits polygamy, child marriage, forced marriage and bridal dowries.

 Join us!
-If you want to be kept informed about our activities, or would like to suggest some of your own, get in touch with Melanie or Eylem: email@example.com or firstname.lastname@example.org
+If you want to be kept informed about our activities, or would like to suggest some of your own, get in touch with Melanie : firstname.lastname@example.org

 Members of the Women’s Alliance: